alexmassimino9/alexmassimino9/README.md

-Fullstack Web Developer specializing in the MERNStack.
+Frontend Web Developer with experience in MERN stack.